bevyengine/rfcs/rfcs/min-relations.md

 Many uses of relations are not performance-critical, and the value of a nice API and automatic handling of data synchronization far outweighs any performance cost for those users.

-We can fix the perf once we have a better understanding of the APIs we need to support.
+We can fix the perf once we have a better understanding of the APIs we need to support, and a tangible implementation to benchmark against.
 There's also nothing stopping you from doing things the old ways in your elaborate graph-traversing systems.

 See also: the question directly above.